MatthieuMv/openZia/MODULE.md

 ## Must have functions

-Each module have a set of virtual function to be override.
+Each module have a set of virtual function to be overriden.
 Actually, only 2 of them are pure virtual :
 ```C++
 // Get the raw string name of module instance
 virtual const char *getName(void) const = 0;